KDAB/KDSoap/README-commercial.txt

-KD Soap is a Qt-based client-side SOAP and WSDL tool.
+KD Soap is a Qt-based client-side and server-side SOAP component.

 It can be used to create client applications for web services and also provides the means to create web services without the need for any further component such